Angel Anthony Pagan

 The 2004 season brought Angel to AA, where he had a good year for the Binghamton Mets (.288/.346/.406, 29 SB, only 5 times caught).
 In 2005, the outfielder was a stop shy of the majors, batting .271/.333/.395 for the AAA Norfolk Tides.
 He fanned 111 times and was caught 15 times in 42 tries to steal but did leg out 10 triples.
 He tied Tony Pena Jr. for the International League lead in times caught stealing.

 The Chicago Cubs purchased Pagan's contract from New York that winter.
-He played seven games in the minors for Chicago but spent most of the year as a backup corner outfielder and pinch-hitter, batting .247/.306/.394 in 2006.
-Pagan hit .250/.310/.414 in 33 games for the Iowa Cubs in 2007 with 6 steals in 7 tries then was called up when Félix Pie was sent down.
+He played seven games in the minors for Chicago but spent most of 2006 as a backup corner outfielder and pinch-hitter, batting .247/.306/.394.
+Pagan hit .250/.310/.414 in 33 games for the Iowa Cubs in 2007 with 6 steals in 7 tries then was called up to Chicago when Félix Pie was sent down.
 He hit .264/.306/.439 in 71 games for the Cubs.
 Angel returned to the Mets that off-season in a deal for Corey Coles and Ryan Meyers.
-He was limited by injury in 2008 and batted .275/.346/.374 while seeing some rehab action in the minors.
+He was limited to 31 games by injury in 2008 and batted .275/.346/.374 while seeing some rehab action in the minors.

 On May 25, 2013, Pagan became the first player in 9 years to end a game with an inside-the-park walk-off homer, and the first in Giants history to do so.
 The Colorado Rockies had taken a 5-4 lead against the Giants on Troy Tulowitzki's solo homer in the top of the 10th, but Brandon Crawford led off the bottom of the inning by drawing a walk off Rafael Betancourt.
 Guillermo Quiroz sacrificed Crawford to second base, and Pagan followed by hitting a ball to deep right field at AT&T Park, which hit the fence and then bounced away from the rightfielder towards center field.
 Pagan rounded the bases as CF Dexter Fowler chased the ball and relayed it back to home plate, sliding ahead of the tag to give the Giants a spectacular 6-5 win.
 Fellow Puerto Rican Rey Sanchez had been the last to accomplish the feat in the major leagues, coincidentally also in the 10th inning and also against the Rockies, while a member of the Tampa Bay Devil Rays on June 11, 2004.
-However, he had apparently hurt his hamstring earlier in the game, and did not play after hitting his dramatic homer, eventually going on the disabled list.
+However, Pagan had apparently hurt his hamstring earlier in the game, and did not play after hitting his dramatic homer, eventually going on the disabled list.
 He then re-injured the hamstring while playing a rehabilitation game with the Class A Stockton Ports on June 20th, and this time had to undergo surgery, putting the remainder of his season in doubt, but he did come back in the last days of August and played regularly in September, finishing at .282 with 5 homers and 30 RBI in 71 games.

 Main Sources: 2000-2006 Baseball Almanacs